sourcegraph/cody/TESTING.md

 - [ ] Highlight a section of code.
 - [ ] Verify that there is a notification that "Cody is working..." while Cody generates documentation.
 - [ ] Verify that you can see a diff view of the generated documentation in a new tab by clicking `Show diff`.
-- [ ] Verify that you can prompt Cody to retry the command by clicking `Done` and entering new instructions.
+- [ ] Verify that you can prompt Cody to retry the command by clicking `Retry` and entering new instructions.
 - [ ] Verify that you can undo the documentation by clicking `Undo`.
-- [ ] Verify that the ghost text disappears by clicking `Done`.
+- [ ] Verify that the ghost text disappears by clicking `Accept`.
 - [ ] Do not select any code (just place your cursor in an open file), run the doc command, and verify that Cody provides documentation for the code that’s within the correct range of your cursor.

 ### Smell